Why KPI definition is important

 Version Control of your KPI Definition

-With any important document, clear labelling and version control are important too, so don't forget to include...
+With any important document, clear labelling and version control are important too, so make sure you include...

 The Header Box